vsrinivas/fuchsia/src/connectivity/ppp/README.md

 Host commands begin with `%`.
 Client commands begin with `$`.
 QEMU monitor commands begin with `(qemu)`.
 - Ensure you have built with PPP support (see above).
-- `% fx run -N -- -serial mon:stdio -serial pty`.
+- `% fx qemu -N -- -serial mon:stdio -serial pty`.
     - This tells QEMU to multiplex monitor and serial port 0 (kernel serial log) on stdin/out.
     - Provide `kernel.serial=none` to allow PPP access to serial port 0.